bgroveben/Learning_JQuery_4th_edition/README.md

 Thanks Packt!

-Chapter 4 pp 282: Bypassing the queue
+Chapter 4 pp 288: Working with multiple sets of elements